Thanks to climate change, heat waves and record temperatures in the Pacific Northwest may become commonplace

 A 2009 study conducted by the National Center for Atmospheric Research found that new record-setting high temperatures outpaced new record-low temperatures by a ratio of 2:1.
 Computer models have shown that that disparity will grow to 20:1 by 2050 and by 50:1 by 2100.

-While a single temperature reading, or even a heat wave, is itself not indicative of climate change, the upward shift in temperatures is explained by the increase of greenhouse gasses being pumped into the atmosphere each and every year since the start of the industrial age.
-Average global temperatures have risen by 1.1 degrees Celsius, according to the United Nations Intergovernmental Panel on Climate Change, and are fast approaching the 1.5 degree-threshold beyond which most climate scientists warn the harsh consequences of global warming will be unavoidable.
+While a single temperature reading, or even a heat wave, is itself not indicative of climate change, the upward shift in temperatures is explained by the increase of greenhouse gases being pumped into the atmosphere every year since the start of the industrial age.
+Average global temperatures have risen by 1.1 degrees Celsius, according to the United Nations Intergovernmental Panel on Climate Change, and are fast approaching the 1.5-degree threshold beyond which most climate scientists warn that the harsh consequences of global warming will be unavoidable.

 The increase in average temperatures, in turn, has been felt in a pattern of regularly occurring extreme weather events like the heat dome over the Pacific Northwest.